Feature #4200

 Thank you and excuse me for being so slow to test this.
 I am still fixing some call problems (unrelated to osmocom software).
 I will test it when I am free from the urgent stuff...

-Updated by laforge about 4 years ago
+Updated by laforge over 4 years ago

 On Fri, Sep 13, 2019 at 12:41:46PM +0000, efistokl [REDMINE] wrote: